 Welcome Weary Traveler!

-Macedonia Primitive Baptist Church of Martin, TN is a haven of rest for the weary Christian traveler's soul.
+Macedonia Primitive Baptist Church of Martin, TN is the oldest, continuously meeting, congregation in Weakley county.
+Constituted on June 19th, 1824, Macedonia still meets every Sunday morning at 10:30 AM for our regular worship service.
+We often have Lunch together on the 1st Sunday of each month after our service, and our regular conference is every 3rd Sunday of each month.
+Macedonia is a haven of rest for the weary Christian traveler's soul.
 Like the cities of refuge in Old Testament times, Macedonia is a place of safety and rest in a world full of restless religion.

 Macedonia Primitive Baptist Church is a true New Testament Church of Jesus Christ, and we humbly stand on the foundation of God's Sovereign Grace!
-We preach and teach that eternal salvation comes to the poor weary sinner through the imputed righteousness of Christ, and Him alone!
-We also teach that since God has called us out of darkness into His light, we should live our lives for Him, not for our own honor, but that He might be praised!
+We preach and teach that eternal salvation comes to the poor weary sinner through the imputed righteousness of Christ, and by Him alone!
+We also teach that since God has called us out of darkness into His light, we should live our lives for His honor and not our own!

 May God bless you,